webqit/oohtml/README.md

       └── body:  // 'fake-provider' here.
 Our request above is now served from here.
     ```

-    And when the sub provider is suddenly detached from said node, any live requests it may have served are automatically hoisted back to super provider.
+    And where the sub provider is suddenly detached from said node, any live requests it may have served are automatically hoisted back to super provider.

     ```js
     document: // 'fake-provider' here.
 Our request above is now served from here.